Ever felt like an echo?

 And you know what?

 You need to start repurposing your blog content.

 It’s about recycling your top-performing content across other platforms, and opening up new streams of traffic!

 Let’s dive into how to breathe new life into your content and attract new audiences.

 Why should you do blog content repurposing?

 According to Curata, 29% of leading marketers systematically reuse and repurpose content.
-The content repurposing is more common

-He and his team also repurpose their blog content in the form of Podcasts, video content, LinkedIn Pulse posts, Medium posts, and also social media channels.
+Jay Baer, the founder of ConvinceAndConvert, is a great example of successful content repurposing.
+He creates short 3-minute videos on his site, and his team repurposes their blog content in the form of podcasts, video content, LinkedIn Pulse posts, Medium posts, and social media channels.
 He has described the entire process in his podcast episode.